mtanghu/LEAP/README.md

 \textit{Focus}(f, E)\_{i} = {\sum\limits_{j = 0}^{i} \textit{causal-softmax}(i, l) _j* E_j}
 $$

-This concept of the $\textit{causal-softmax}$ is the primary innovation that is hidden away inside equation 1, but we will show here to elucidate why this concept may not have been explored before.
+<div></div>This concept of the $\textit{causal-softmax}$ is the primary innovation that is hidden away inside equation 1, but we will show here to elucidate why this concept may not have been explored before.
 Subsituting in the $\textit{causal-softmax}$ definition we see

 $$
 \textit{Focus}(f, E)\_{i} = {\sum\limits_{j = 0}^{i} {exp(l_j) \over \sum\limits_{k=0}^i exp(l_k)}* E_j}
 $$

-which has a nested summation (note the limits in the denominator of the inner summation were changed from $j$ to $k$ as $j$ is already used in the limits of the outer summation).
+<div></div>which has a nested summation (note the limits in the denominator of the inner summation were changed from $j$ to $k$ since $j$ is already used in the limits of the outer summation).
 This nested summation presents a time complexity issue for calculation $\textit{Focus}(f, E)$ for all $i$ where even if we use a cumulative sum to calculate the inner summation in the denominator, the outer summation would still need to be recalculated for every $i$ thus yielding $O(N^2)$ or quadratic complexity for token sequence length of $N$.
 This can be rectified simply by applying the distributive property (to reuse previous computation) of summations to factor out the denominator.

 $$
 \textit{Focus}(f, E)\_{i} = {\sum\limits_{j = 0}^{i} {exp(l_j) \over \sum\limits_{k=0}^i exp(l_k)}* E_j} = {\sum\limits_{j = 0}^{i} exp(l_j)* E_j \over \sum\limits_{j=0}^i exp(l_j)}
 $$

-where as stated before, both the numerator and denominator calculated using cumulative sums when performing the focus calculation on all $i$.
+<div></div>where as stated before, both the numerator and denominator calculated using cumulative sums when performing the focus calculation on all $i$.

 ### Local Attention/Windowing